Modular localization and the holistic structure of causal quantum theory, a historical perspective: Modular localization and its thermal manifestation

+where $\bar{\psi}$ denotes the localization-independent $S$-conjugate wave function (the complex conjugate for the case at hand)\footnote{Although the action of $S_{W}$ is diagonal, the definition of the $J_{W}$ needs the antiparticle doubling of the Wigner space.$~$}$.$ The properties are straightforward consequences of the commutation between the boost and the associated reflection \cite{BGL}.
+The important point here is that $S$ relates wave functions to their conjugates in a way which involves analytic continuation where the analyticity came from spacetime $W$-localization.

-where $\bar{\psi}$ describes a particle with the conjugate charge$.$ Of course the global Hilbert space of one-particle wave functions $H_{1}$ contains the conjugate wave function, but the main use of the $s$-action is that if one restricts $H_{1}$ to the dense subspace of W-localized wave functions defined in terms the operator $\mathfrak{s}_{W}$ (which in turn is intrinsically defined in terms of the unitary representation of the Poincar\'{e} group), the theory contains an operator which implements the star operation on a localized dense subspace which is in turn determined by this property.
-The properties in (\ref{modular}) result simply from the commutativity of $\Lambda_{W}(\chi)$ with the reflection $j$ on the edge of the wedge; since $j~$is anti-unitary it commutes with the unitary boost, there will be a change of sign in its action on the analytic continuation of $u.$ Hence it has all the properties of a modular Tomita operator and it is easy to check that it acts on wedge-localized wave function by complex conjugation where in the presence of charge quantum numbers the particle wave function is mapped into its antiparticle.
-The K-spaces $K(\mathcal{O})$ for causally closed sub-wedge regions $\mathcal{O}$ can be obtained by intersections i.e. $\cap _{W\supset\mathcal{O}}K(W)$; this intersection may however turn out to vanish (see below).
+The properties in (\ref{mod}) result simply from the commutativity of $\Lambda_{W}(\chi)$ with the reflection $J$ on the edge of the wedge; since $J~$is anti-unitary it commutes with the unitary boost, there will be a change of sign in its action on the analytic continuation of $u.$ Hence it has all the properties of a modular Tomita operator.
+The K-spaces $K(\mathcal{O})$ for causally closed subspaces localized in $\mathcal{O}$ can be obtained by intersections i.e. $\cap_{W\supset\mathcal{O}}K(W)$; this intersection may however turn out to be trivial (see below) if the region is "too small".

+The surprise resides in the fact that the transformation of wave functions to their $S$-conjugate (\ref{mod}, second line) does not only encode the information about two geometric objects: a one-parametric modular group leaving a wedge invariant and a reflection on that wedge into its opposite, but (and at this point the positive energy property of the Wigner representation becomes relevant \cite{BGL}) it also contains the information about the spacetime localization of the wave function.
+This is certainly something which has no counterpart in QM; it points to an incomplete understanding of the foundations of QFT which becomes fully revealed in the relation between localized subalgebras and modular operator theory in the presence of interactions.

 The connection with causal localization is of course a property which only appears in the physical context.
-The general setting of modular real subspaces is a Hilbert space which contains a real subspace $K\subset H$ which is standard in the above sense.
+The general setting of modular real subspaces is a Hilbert space which contains a real subspace $K\subset H$ which is standard in the sense of (\ref{mod}).
 The abstract S-operator is then defined in terms of $K$ and $iK.$